ElenaGlazoff/Website/README.md

 ##Additional Features I Included
 - Embedded an additional tweet using Twitter’s embed code.
 - Included a table under section 4 to enhance visual representation and structure.

+##Project Outcomes:

+Successfully created a responsive, multi-page website consisting of index.html and tweets.html.
+Implemented semantic HTML structure using <h1>, <h2>, and <h3> tags to ensure clear content hierarchy.
+Embedded clickable images and interactive content to enhance user engagement.
+Integrated social media elements, including: An embedded tweet using Twitter's official embed code, Social sharing icons for Facebook and Twitter.
+Applied external and custom CSS styles, including Flexbox, to achieve a clean and organized layout with <header>, <article>, and <aside> sections.
+Developed a thumbnail feature that allows users to click and enlarge images for a better visual experience.
+Enabled user interaction through the addition of a Disqus comment section.
+Ensured full mobile responsiveness, confirming that the site functions smoothly on smartphones and tablets.
+Added extra features beyond the core requirements, including:
+A second embedded tweet.
+A structured HTML table to display data effectively.